 - Connect the discharge pipe to the wastewater drain.

 Of course, you can contact a professional plumber which does require a fee but will do most of the work.
 Electronic Descalers are installed differently that involves only wrapping its electrical coils around an existing pipe and attaching the main component onto the wall.
 Simple and easy.

 How do I know which water softener to buy?

 This entirely depends on what your household needs and your water hardness level.
-One example is if you find out that you have hard water but you are concerned about sodium consumption, then a Salt Free water softener system can be the one worth considering.
+One example is if you find out that you have hard water but you are concerned about sodium consumption, then salt-free water softening system can be the ones worth considering.

 Yes.
 Soft Water is quite beneficial for many appliances which increases its longevity and performance.
 For drinking, A water softener system improves the taste of the water.